 Creamy New England Clam Chowder is loaded with clams, potatoes and bacon.
 It’s a hearty bowl of soup perfect to warm up on a cool day.

-On a cool autumn or winter day, there is nothing better than sitting down to a comforting bowl of soup or chowder.
+On a cool day, there is nothing better than sitting down to a comforting bowl of soup or chowder.
 Am I right?
 Especially when it is a steaming bowl of Creamy New England Style Clam Chowder.

 When you hear the words “clam chowder”, Creamy New England Chowder is probably the kind you think of.
 But there are a few different types: